replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 cat install.sh | sudo bash -s airgap ha
 ```

-## System Requirements

-Supported operating systems and minimum system requirements are specified by kURL.
-For more information, see [System Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements) in the kURL documentation.

-## Joining Nodes
+## Join primary and secondary nodes

-Visit the `/cluster/manage` page in the Kotsadm web console to generate scripts for joining additional secondary and primary nodes.
+Visit the `/cluster/manage` page in the admin console to generate scripts for joining additional secondary and primary nodes.

-For airgapped installations, the airgap bundle must also be downloaded and extracted on the remote node prior to running the join script.
+For air gapped installations, the `.airgap` bundle must also be downloaded and extracted on the remote node prior to running the join script.